ImageMagick/Usage-Markdown/thumbnails/index.md

 For a discussion on extracting a lighting effect from images see the IM user forum topic [Extracting light layer from two images](../forum_link.cgi?f=1&t=19337).

 This can be taken much further however in that we can also directly add shadow effects to this lighting mask.
-The added color however must be pure black, and you need to ensure the lighting effect composition chosen will make a image perfectly black is the lighting mask is black.
+The added color however must be pure black, and you need to ensure the lighting effect composition chosen will make an image perfectly black is the lighting mask is black.

 However this is actually how shadow effects are normally added to an image, as such you can just add shadows to the "lighting effect mask" directly, and all will be well!